NEW: All course settings

 Course properties and features

-You can change the name and color associated with the course from this page.
+You can change the name and color associated with the course on this page.
 These changes will be reflected on the Course page, and are amongst the changes you can do directly from there as well.
 Note that course names created through integration usually can not be changed.

-Course codes and Hours of the course are usually managed trough integrations, and are imported from your preferred SAS.
+Course codes and Hours of the course are usually managed trough integrations, and are imported from your preferred SIS.
 However, if you dont use integrations and are manually setting up itslearning, you can insert the correct hours here and get the right percentages etc when you are registering absence.

-Terms are divisions of the school year in which your grades are organized.These divisions may also be called semesters, quarters, or trimesters, for example.
-Your itslearning administrator will have created terms for your organization to insert into a course.If your course has been set up through an integration process or using a template, these settings may already be in effect.
+If your course has been set up through an integration process or using a template, these settings may already be in effect.
 If no terms are listed in your course, choose ‘add term.’
 Then, select the appropriate terms for your course and select add.
 If you do not see any terms listed, please contact your itslearning administrator.

 Functions